TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/do_now.md

 # Do Now 6.03

-1. Type and run the following code in the interpreter.
+1. Type and run the following code in the interpreter:

     ```python
 list_dictionaries = {